 Community engagement in mine closure planning, however, is not explicitly required by any level of government, and connections are scarcely made between engagement and closure planning.
 The most recent amendment of the Quebec Mining Act in 2013 now requires mining companies to establish a joint company-community committee that "must be established within 30 days after the lease is issued and must be maintained until all the work provided for in the rehabilitation and restoration plan has been completed" (Government of Quebec, 2020b), pointing to positive improvements in provincial requirements for community-engaged closure planning.
-However, provincial policies and regulations do not offer specific guidance for how broadly communities should be engaged or what issues should be addressed in this company-community committee, such as socio-economic impacts.
+However, provincial policies and regulations do not offer specific guidance for how broadly community committee, such as socio-economic impacts.
 The Mining Act simply states that the committee must exist, with no other guidance.
 On Indigenous territories, how this committee operates and what topics require what level of engagement would more likely be outlined in an IBA.
 Furthermore, these new regulations apply only to new mine sites.